Fractional boundary charges with quantized slopes in interacting one- and two-dimensional systems

 \textit{Introduction.} The emergence of fractional charges in topologically nontrivial systems is a recurring theme in modern condensed matter physics that has been discussed in several different contexts.
-In the fractional quantum Hall effect (FQHE), for example, strong electron-electron interactions lead to the emergence of exotic quasiparticles carrying only a fraction of the electronic charge $e$.~\cite{Moore1991,Willett1987,Halperin1987,Haldane1983} Fractional charges were, however, also discussed in noninteracting models like the Jackiw-Rebbi~\cite{Jackiw1976,Jackiw1981} and Su-Schrieffer-Heeger~\cite{Su1979,Su1981} models as well as extensions thereof.~\cite{Goldstone1981,Kivelson1983,Jackiw1983,Rice1982,Heeger1988,Witten1979,Takayama1980} Here, domain walls between topologically nonequivalent gapped phases bind well-defined fractional charges that may be quantized due to symmetry constraints.
-Via a similar mechanism, fractional charges can also accumulate at open boundaries of a finite insulating system.
-Importantly, while the possible presence of edge states influences the total boundary charge only by an integer number, the \emph{fractional} part of the boundary charge contains contributions from all extended states and is directly related to bulk properties via the Zak-Berry phase.~\cite{vanderbilt_kingsmith_prb_93,vanderbilt_book_18,Resta1993,Resta1994,Ortiz1994,Rhim2017,Pletyukhov2020b} Fractional boundary charges (FBCs) of this type have been studied in a large variety of systems, including different types of one-dimensional (1D) models,~\cite{Qi2008,Klinovaja2012,Klinovaja2013,Rainis2014,Sticlet2014,Wakatsuki2014,Klinovaja2015,Park2016,Fleckenstein2016,Lil,Thakurathi2018,Jeong2019,Jana2019,Pletyukhov2020a,Pletyukhov2020b,Pletyukhov2020c,Lin2020,Yang2020,Weber2020,Lin2021} topological crystalline insulators,~\cite{Hughes2011,Lau2016,Alexandradinata2016,Miert2017,Lau2018} higher-order topological insulators,~\cite{Benalcazar2017a,Benalcazar2017b,Miert2018,Benalcazar2019,Peterson2020,Watanabe2020,Hirosawa2020,Takahashi2021} and the integer quantum Hall effect (IQHE).~\cite{Thakurathi2018} The FBCs in these examples were found to display various interesting features such as quantization in the presence of symmetries, \cite{Pletyukhov2020c} universal dependencies on certain system parameters,\cite{Park2016,Pletyukhov2020a,Pletyukhov2020b,Weber2020} or a direct relation to the Hall conductance in the case of the IQHE. \cite{Thakurathi2018} This makes the FBC a quantity of high interest that is furthermore accessible to experiments in a rather straightforward way using, e.g., scanning tunneling microscopy (STM) techniques.\cite{STM1,STM2,STM3,STM4,STM5}
+In the fractional quantum Hall effect (FQHE), for example, strong electron-electron interactions lead to the emergence of exotic quasiparticles carrying only a fraction of the electronic charge $e$.~\cite{Moore1991,Willett1987,Halperin1987,Haldane1983} On the other hand, well-defined fractional charges can also emerge in the ground state of topological insulators.
+Early examples include the Jackiw-Rebbi~\cite{Jackiw1976,Jackiw1981} and Su-Schrieffer-Heeger~\cite{Su1979,Su1981} models, where domain walls between topologically non-equivalent phases bind fractional charges that are quantized due to symmetry.
+Generally, fractional boundary charges (FBCs) can accumulate at the boundaries of an insulator.
+Importantly, the possible presence of edge states influences the total boundary charge only by an integer number, while the \emph{fractional} part of the boundary charge contains contributions from all extended states and is directly related to bulk properties via the Zak-Berry phase.~\cite{vanderbilt_kingsmith_prb_93,vanderbilt_book_18,Resta1993,Resta1994,Ortiz1994,Rhim2017,Pletyukhov2020b} FBCs of this type have been studied in a large variety of systems, including different types of one-dimensional (1D) models,~\cite{Rice1982,Heeger1988,Kivelson1983,Jackiw1983,Qi2008,Vayrinen2011,Klinovaja2012,Klinovaja2013,Rainis2014,Sticlet2014,Wakatsuki2014,Klinovaja2015,Park2016,Fleckenstein2016,Lil,Thakurathi2018,Jeong2019,Jana2019,Pletyukhov2020a,Pletyukhov2020b,Pletyukhov2020c,Lin2020,Yang2020,Weber2020,Lin2021} topological crystalline insulators,~\cite{Hughes2011,Lau2016,Alexandradinata2016,Miert2017,Lau2018} higher-order topological insulators,~\cite{Benalcazar2017a,Benalcazar2017b,Miert2018,Benalcazar2019,Peterson2020,Watanabe2020,Hirosawa2020,Takahashi2021} and the integer quantum Hall effect (IQHE).~\cite{Thakurathi2018} While the presence of symmetries leads to a quantization of the FBC in rational units,\cite{Pletyukhov2020c} certain \emph{universal} features of the FBC persist even in the absence of symmetries.
+For generic 1D tight-binding models with periodically modulated on-site potentials, it was shown that the FBC is a sharp quantity~\cite{note5} that changes linearly with the phase offset of the modulation with a universally quantized slope even in the presence of disorder.\cite{Park2016,Thakurathi2018,Pletyukhov2020a,Pletyukhov2020b} Furthermore, this slope can be directly related to the Hall conductance in the 2D IQHE.~\cite{Thakurathi2018}